 - If a Win32 app configured to install in the system context has dependencies or supersedence relationship on any apps configured to install in the user context, the app won't be installed.
 To apply to a Windows 10 or Windows 11 Enterprise multi-session VM, create a separate instance of the system context app or make sure all app dependencies are configured to install in the system context.

 - Azure Virtual Desktop RemoteApp and MSIX app attach aren't currently supported in Microsoft Intune.

 Scripts configured to run in the system context and assigned to devices are supported on Windows 10 or Windows 11 Enterprise multi-session.
 This can be configured under Script settings by setting Run this script using the logged on credentials to No.

-Scripts configured to run in the user context and assigned to users are supported on Windows 11 Enterprise multi-session.
+Scripts configured to run in the user context and assigned to users are supported on Windows 10 and Windows 11 Enterprise multi-session.
 This can be configured under Script settings by setting Run this script using the logged on credentials to Yes.

 Windows Update for Business